DasAng/paraworld/README.md

 So setup and teardown features are useful if you need to ensure proper setup of all your scenarios and cleanup afterwards.

+## Timeline visualization

+Take a look [here](docs/timeline-visualization.md#timeline-visualization) to learn more about the timeline visualization.

+## Dependency graph

+Take a look [here](docs/dependency-graph.md#dependency-graph) to learn more about the dependency graph.

+## Report visualization

+Take a look [here](docs/report-visualization.md#report-visualization) to learn more about the report visualization.

 # Reference

 ## API